cendyne/media-server/README.md

 22. Refactor to use a route handler instead of a guard and handler
 23. Virtual Object info endpoint
 24. No longer rely upon public path on object
+24. Create virtual object for content hash
+25. Create virtual object for object if path is set

 ## Next things to do